-The staff and independent contractors associated with Genesis Psychiatric Center keep client information confidential; however, within the clinic, consultation and/or supervision between professional clinicians may take place.
+The staff and independent contractors associated with Genesis Behavioral Center keep client information confidential; however, within the clinic, consultation and/or supervision between professional clinicians may take place.
 The consulted professionals are bound to keep information confidential.

 You and your legal guardian will be asked to sign an “Authorization to Disclose Protected Health Information (PHI)” in order for you, your attorney, insurance company, other doctors, etc. to obtain a copy of your medical records.

 Generally, privacy laws protect the confidentiality of all communication between you and your provider.
 However, the following exception may require us to release information:

 - If a judge subpoenas your records or testimony by Court Order.

 - If it is believed that a child, elderly person or disabled person is being abused, your provider is required to file a report with the appropriate state agency.

 - If it is believed that a patient is threatening serious bodily harm to another person, protective actions may be taken, which may include notifying the potential victim and/or police.